Kratom Capsules or Kratom Powder: Which One is Better

 Modern advances in science have spurred more in-depth research involving these plants and with the help of modern technology, transport of kratom leaves is now possible from its source to all corners of the globe, after going through a process such as drying kratom leaves, which converting them into powder or capsule form.

-Taken as an alternative treatment to modern medicine, we are now faced with the question: which form is better - the powdered kratom or the one in capsules?
+We are now faced with the question: which form is better - the powdered kratom or the one in capsules?

 Kratom in Powdered Form